-- 4. Once the applicant enrolls in the Practical Nurse Program and has submitted the appropriate transcripts and admission test scores, the applicant must pay a \$95 non-refundable admissions fee, payable to Horizon Career College.
-This fee includes the work for processing the application. - 5.
-American Heart Association or the American Red Cross CPR for Health Care providers (Course C) is required by all applicants entering into the Practical Nurse Program prior to the first day of class. - 6.
+- American Heart Association or the American Red Cross CPR for Health Care Providers (Course C) is required by all applicants entering into the Practical Nurse Program prior to the first day of class. - 6.
 Upon acceptance into the Practical Nurse Program, the student will receive an acceptance letter via the mail along with a physical form.
-It is the applicant's responsibility to complete the physical form.
-This physical form, along with all of it's requirements of physical examination, laboratory tests and all immunizations must be submitted prior to the first day of class.
+It is the applicant's responsibility to complete this physical form.
+This physical form, along with all of it's requirements of the physical examination, laboratory tests, and all immunizations must be submitted prior to the first day of class.
 If these requirements have not been met and the applicant misses the first day of class, it may be impossible for the student to start with the class.
-If this occurs, the student will be offered a spot in the next class.
+If this occurs the student will be offered a spot in the next class.

-NOTE: If the applicant has ever been convicted of a felony, or any other crime that is deemed to affect performance, that applicant may be subject to review and hearing by the State Board of Nursing before he/she is permitted to sit for licensure.
+NOTE: If the applicant has ever been convicted of a felony, or any other crime that is deemed to affect performance, that applicant may be subject to a review and hearing by the State Board of Nursing before he/she is permitted to sit for licensure.